-Not quite a blog, although they have a blog here, this comprehensive site is my first port of call to determine the rules for a dog to travel to any country.
+Not quite a blog, this comprehensive site is frequently my first port of call to determine the rules for a dog to travel to any country.
 They also have a handy guide to the rules for transporting pets on different airlines.

 When You Need Some Adventurous Inspiration:

 Long Haul Trekkers

 Long Haul Trekkers was one of the blogs that convinced me that travelling with a dog is possible, if you’re determined.
 Hey, they travelled by bikes with a dog through South America!

 For plenty of next-level dog-friendly travel inspiration, check out their story on how they got to see Machu Picchu while travelling with a dog and no car.

 The Pets Pyjamas